chnzhangrui/pchain-docs/docs/source/create_workflow/cwl_main.rst

 These commands requires Athena from ATLAS, thus each step contains ``opt_useAthenaPackages`` of true as in **L25-26**, **L37-38**, **L49-50**, and **L61-62**.

 .. tip::
-   How to find commands from a prodtask page, eg `this request <https://prodtask-dev.cern.ch/prodtask/inputlist_with_request/43259/>`_ (for ATLAS internal).
+   How to find commands from a prodtask page, e.g. `this request <https://prodtask-dev.cern.ch/prodtask/inputlist_with_request/43259/>`_ (for ATLAS internal).

    - Click one of the green boxes and navigated to a PanDA task page like https://bigpanda.cern.ch/task/28927633/;
    - Click [Show jobs] -> [All (including retries)] and click one of the PanDA ID to go to a job page;